 - Using the spatula around the outside of the meringue, create sweeping up motions to create a rounded and tall edge.

-- Place the tray into the preheated oven and lower the temperature to 120 degrees Celsius (250 Fahrenheit).
+- Place the tray into the preheated oven and lower the temperature to 110 degrees Celsius / 230 Fahrenheit (fan-forced oven).

 - Turn the oven off and leave the meringue in the oven with the door closed to completely cool.
 This step is very important, don't be tempted to remove the meringue any earlier.
 Leaving it overnight is a great way to ensure its completely cooled.
 Otherwise, 4-5 hours should be enough.

-- Remove the meringue from the oven once its cool.
+- Remove the meringue from the oven once it is cool.

 - While the meringue is cooking, let’s make the curd.
 This is a great way to use the egg yolks that may otherwise go to waste!